 TePAS 2 FAQs

-The next iteration of the Technology Products & Associated Services framework is expected early next year.
-We get asked similar questions for each framework - so here's the run-down!
+The next iteration of the Technology Products & Associated Services framework, RM6098, is expected March 2023.
+We get asked similar questions for each framework – so here’s the run-down!

 What’s it for?